DipanjanAI/-computer-Vision-Image-segmentation-using-supervised-and-unsupervised-technique/README.md

-# image-segmentation-validation
+[computer-Vision]-Image-segmentation-using-supervised-and-unsupervised-technique
-This repo contains notebook showing grayscale to binary image segmentation and validation
+This project is a demonstration of how to do image segmentation using supervised and unsupervised technique.